 There are many advantages of Golden Sex Link chickens over other breeds.
 Some of the benefits include:

-- They are easy to breed and lay eggs at a young age.
+- Breeding them does not produce consistent sex-link offspring.
 This means that they are ideal for novice farmers on a commercial scale.
 You will not lose much money if your chickens fail to lay eggs for some reason.

 - They are very easy to handle and keep for beginners.
-They do not require a lot of attention and are ideal for people who want chickens as a pet and yet make good food on a commercial scale.
+They do not require much attention and are ideal for people who want chickens as a pet and yet make good food on a commercial scale.

 - They are quite intelligent and easy to handle, making them ideal for novice farmers on a commercial scale.
 You will not lose much money if your chickens fail to lay eggs for some reason, and you can breed them easily.

 - They are quite resistant to diseases and are not considered a robust breed of chicken.
-This means that they do not have to be vaccinated or treated with medicine as much as most other breeds.
+This means they still require proper vaccination and healthcare like all chickens.

 - They are relatively quiet and do not require much space to move around.
-This makes them perfect for confined spaces as well as large farms that are designed for maximum egg production and meat production.
+This makes them perfect for confined spaces and large farms for maximum egg and meat production.

 - They are simple and easy for breeding purposes.
 It is easy to reveal the gender of the baby chicks.